pdigiglio/qft/README.md

-This repository has been set up to transcribe in LaTeX the notes taken from prof. Claudio Destri's lectures about Quantum Field Theory on academic year 2013/14.
+This repository has been set up to transcribe in LaTeX the notes taken from prof. Claudio Destri's lectures about __Quantum Field Theory__ on academic year 2013/14.

-# Requirements
+## System requirements

 To compile the document you need to have a LaTeX distribution (e.g.
-_TeXLive_) properly installed on your machine.
+[_TeXLive_][https://www.tug.org/texlive/]) properly installed on your machine.
 Once you've pulled the repository on your locale, you just need to run `make`.